 Our Total Compensation Program includes cash pay, annual and long term incentives, benefits and other special programs that our employees value.
 We strive to pay each employee fairly and competitively across our brands.
 Tapestry's primary compensation principle is to "pay for performance."
-Tapestry's practice is to pay a competitive base salary and to provide employees with the opportunity to earn an annual bonus tied to Tapestry's and its brands' financial performance.
-Approximately 2,000 of our employees, including nearly all of our store managers, received an annual long term equity award in 2022, which align employee interests with those of our stockholders, rewards employees for enhancing stock holder value and supports retention of key employees.
-In the first quarter of fiscal 2022, Tapestry announced that it is committing to a \$15 U.S. minimum wage for hourly employees.
+Tapestry's practice is to pay a competitive base salary and to provide corporate employees with the opportunity to earn an annual bonus tied to Tapestry's and its brands' financial performance, and store employees with the opportunity to earn sales incentives.
+Approximately 2,500 of our employees, including nearly all of our store managers, received an annual long-term equity award in 2023, which align employee interests with those of our stockholders, rewards employees for enhancing stock holder value and supports retention of key employees.

 Our benefits package is designed to be competitive and comprehensive, which varies by location and jurisdiction.
 Our benefits, along with competitive pay, includes medical benefits and paid wellness days and parental leave, in accordance with local policies and regulations, for directly hired full-time and part-time employees.
-In fiscal 2022 we transitioned from sick days to wellness days to better reflect the purpose of this paid time off.
 The Company also offers retirement benefits for its employees, which are managed in accordance with local jurisdictions.
-To support employees in achieving their career and financial goals, the Company also provides access to learning opportunities on personal finances as well as physical and mental wellness through various platforms as available based on location.
+To support employees in achieving their career and financial goals, the Company also provides access to learning opportunities on personal finances as well as physical and mental wellness through various platforms based on the location of the employee.